i

 bakelite knob; no water contact

-The Fino gooseneck kettle is a stovetop pour-over kettle in 18/8 stainless steel with a slender curved gooseneck spout for controlled, even pouring.
+The Fino gooseneck kettle is a stovetop pour-over kettle in 18/8 stainless steel with a slender curved gooseneck spout for controlled, even pouring - the narrow spout gives the slow, precise stream pour-over and drip coffee want.
 It works on gas, electric, and induction stovetops and holds about 1 L (6 cups).
-The water only touches stainless steel; the handle and lid knob are bakelite to stay cool.
-It is a much cheaper route to gooseneck pour control than an electric kettle, at the cost of on-stove heating and no temperature readout.
+A much cheaper route to gooseneck pour control than an electric kettle, at the cost of on-stove heating and no temperature readout.

 Pros